"Freedom means the supremacy of human rights everywhere." Franklin D. Roosevelt

 Cultural Conservation: Preserving the African American Experience

 Bringing to life the African-American experience for all people deepens our understanding of American history while inspiring future leaders.
 As Brent Leggs of the National Trust for Historic Preservation said, “Preservation contributes much to a forgetful or distracted society.
 It empowers black youth by revealing historical themes beside slavery, including entrepreneurship, civil rights, entertainment, sports, education, and political activism.”
-Apply for a grant

 Safeguarding Human Dignity: Counteracting Human Rights Injustices

 Human rights know no borders.
 Trafficking, homelessness, and injustices in one country permeate and infiltrate even the most just societies.
 That is why Fund II Foundations seeks to counteract human rights violations wherever they happen – at home and abroad.
 We work from the bottom-up – through raising awareness, training, advocacy and legal support – and the top down – changing incentive structures, influencing money flows and impacting policies.
-Apply for a grant

 Environmental Conservation and Education that will Provide the Healing Experience of the Outdoors